-Throughout the construction of any residential building, there are a number of quality assurance tests that need to be done in order to achieve the Net Zero standard.
-One such of these tests is a blower door test — which Big Block had Sun Ridge Residential conduct for Willowview Heights.
+Throughout the construction of any residential building, there are a number of quality assurance tests that need to be done in order to achieve the Net Zero or Net Zero Ready standard.
+One such of these tests is a blower door test — which Big Block had Sun Ridge Residential conduct for the National Affordable Housing Corporation Willowview Heights projects.

 A blower door test measures the air leakage of a building which is then gauged against industry standards.
 These standards are measured in air changes per hour (ACH) and vary depending on certain certifications the builder may be going for.